Abdominal symptoms campaign

-Public Health England (PHE) will carry out a regional Be Clear on Cancer campaign across the Midlands to raise awareness of abdominal symptoms that could be caused by cancer.
-The campaign will run from 9 February to 31 March 2017 and aims to encourage people with the relevant symptoms to present to their GP.
+Public Health England (PHE) carried out a regional Be Clear on Cancer campaign across the Midlands to raise awareness of abdominal symptoms that could be caused by cancer.
+The campaign ran from 9 February to 31 March 2017 and aimed to encourage people with the relevant symptoms to present to their GP.

-The key message for the campaign is ‘if you have had tummy troubles for 3 weeks or more, it could be a sign of cancer, tell your doctor’.
-The advertising will highlight that finding cancer early makes it more treatable.
+The key message for the campaign was ‘if you have had tummy troubles for 3 weeks or more, it could be a sign of cancer, tell your doctor’.
+The advertising highlighted that finding cancer early makes it more treatable.

-This campaign follows several tumour-specific Be Clear on Cancer awareness campaigns which have run across England and successfully raised awareness of symptoms such as ‘blood in poo’ for bowel cancer and ‘cough’ for lung cancer.
-The abdominal symptoms campaign marks a different strategic approach for Be Clear on Cancer – a broadening of the message that will hopefully enable more cancers, including some less common cancers, to be covred by the awareness raising activity.
-It is important that PHE can widen the reach of Be Clear on Cancer, maximising the impact that can be achieved.
+This campaign followed several tumour-specific Be Clear on Cancer awareness campaigns which have run across England and successfully raised awareness of symptoms such as ‘blood in poo’ for bowel cancer and ‘cough’ for lung cancer.
+The abdominal symptoms campaign marked a different strategic approach for Be Clear on Cancer – a broadening of the message that will hopefully enable more cancers, including some less common cancers, to be covered by the awareness raising activity.

-This campaign will focus on symptoms associated with a specific body ‘area’, highlighting a number of key abdominal symptoms that may be a sign of cancer if experienced for three weeks or more.
+This campaign focused on symptoms associated with a specific body ‘area’, highlighting a number of key abdominal symptoms that may be a sign of cancer if experienced for three weeks or more.

-The approach has been developed based on insight from previous Be Clear on Cancer campaigns to deliver the campaign messages more efficiently to a wider audience.
-The approach has been thoroughly tested (through qualitative research) with the audience, to fully understand the best route to potentially increase the knowledge of signs and symptoms amongst the target audience and prompt them to take appropriate action.
+The approach was developed based on insight from previous Be Clear on Cancer campaigns, to deliver the campaign messages more efficiently to a wider audience.
+The approach was thoroughly tested (through qualitative research) with the audience, to fully understand the best route to potentially increase the knowledge of signs and symptoms amongst the target audience and prompt them to take appropriate action.

 On this page you will find essential information about the abdominal symptoms campaign.